Healthcare Specialties

 Any patient with a history of blood clot formations should consider seeing a specialist if they are having trouble performing daily activities due to less energy or shortness of breath.

-Survivors of acute pulmonary embolism can develop long-term pulmonary hypertension.
-So any patient with a history of acute pulmonary embolism should undergo an annual echocardiogram to check the function of the heart.
+Survivors of acute pulmonary embolism can develop long-term CTEPH.
+So any patient with a history of acute pulmonary embolism should have follow up to ensure healthy function of the heart.

 Heading